 With operations in Hong Kong, Singapore, the Philippines, Indonesia, Malaysia, and India, Leighton Asia is a leading international contractor that is behind some of Asia’s most prestigious and complex projects.
 Digital Engineering Lead Scott Semple recently turned his attention to improving the company’s photo documentation capabilities.
 Typically, project teams on site were taking photos on…

-How OpenSpace Progress Tracking Helps RG Construction Manage Work on Complex Healthcare Projects
+How OpenSpace Progress Tracking Helps RG Construction Manage Complex Healthcare Projects

 On top of this, RG’s Director of Innovation and Technology, Luther Lampkin, was focused on identifying a solution that would be intuitive to use.
 “I always have to consider whether a technology is simple and repeatable enough for team members of all age ranges to very easily and seamlessly understand it,” he said.

 After vetting multiple photo documentation solutions, Lampkin recommended OpenSpace—in large part because it wasn’t a “one-trick pony.”

 “From the start, we saw OpenSpace as a great QA/QC tool because of the ability to compare specific areas of the site on different dates and the BIM integration,” said Brian Garcea, an RG Principal.
 “The applications of it beyond getting captures and being a CYA tool were very compelling.”

 RG has been an avid user of OpenSpace’s OpenSpace Track product on job sites such as the Illinois Masonic Medical Center.
 It works via AI classifiers, which are trained to recognize framing, drywall, and other items and compare progress between captures.
 Results are then mapped to plans and referenced to takeoffs to generate quantities and percent completes.

 “It’s the holy grail for trade contractors to have consistent data points that are easily quantifiable to identify your percent complete based on where you are in the project,” Garcea said.